Skip to content

 • use cd .. to move outside of a folder

-After navigating into a folder where you want to create your React project, type the following command.
-We'll refer to this project as hacker-stories, but you may choose any project name you like:
+After navigating to the folder where you want to create your React project, enter the following command.
+We'll refer to this project as hacker-stories, but feel free to choose any name you like.

 Command Line